AUGCO: Augmentation Consistency-guided Self-training for Source-free Domain Adaptive Semantic Segmentation: Experiments

 \textbf{GTA5$\to$Cityscapes.} Table~\ref{tab:results_g2c} presents our results for adaptation from GTA5$\to$Cityscapes.
-We evaluate our method (\method) after a \emph{single pass} over the unlabeled target data (\emph{i.e.} one epoch), in two-settings: i) at standard scale, and ii) after averaging predictions made at 4 scales, following~\cite{mei2020instance}. \method outperforms the state-of-the-art SFDA~\cite{liu2021sourcefree} by 0.82 and 1.67 mIoU in each setting, and on 13/19 categories. \method also significantly outperforms \texttt{TENT}~\cite{wang2021tent} by (+5.12/+7.94).
-Finally, we find \method to also outperform the other non source-free baselines from Liu~\emph{et al.}~\cite{liu2021sourcefree} that make use of the same backbone architecture.
-However, we acknowledge that several recent works have reported significantly higher performance in the standard DA (source accessible) setting with alternative model architectures, and thus restrict our performance claims strictly to the source-free setting.
+We evaluate our method (\method) after a \emph{single pass} over the unlabeled target data (\emph{i.e.} one epoch) and use multi-scale evaluation following prior work~\cite{mei2020instance}.
+With DeepLabV3, \method outperforms the state-of-the-art SFDA~\cite{liu2021sourcefree} by 3.9 points, and on 13/19 categories. \method also significantly outperforms \texttt{TENT}~\cite{wang2021tent} (+8.2).
+With DeepLabV2, \method outperforms the state-of-the-art URMA~\cite{fleuret2021uncertainty} method by 0.8 mIoU without training auxiliary decoders (Table~\ref{tab:baselines}).
+Overall, we observe lower performance with DeepLabV2 despite a deeper backbone and better source performance due to DeepLabV3's superior learned upsampling strategy, which complements our pixel-level predictive consistency scheme.
+We note that source-equipped methods like IAST~\cite{mei2020instance} achieve significantly higher performance by leveraging labeled source data; we thus restrict our state-of-the-art performance claims strictly to the source-free setting.

 \textbf{SYNTHIA$\to$Cityscapes.} Table~\ref{tab:results_s2c} presents our results for adaptation from SYNTHIA$\to$Cityscapes.
-As seen, \method achieves an mIoU/mIoU* of 39.34/45.81, matching performance of the state-of-the-art SFDA method (39.20/45.89).
+With DeepLabV3, \method achieves an mIoU/mIoU* of 39.5/45.9, narrowly outperforming SFDA (39.2/45.9).
 We note here that SFDA makes use of 120 epochs of adversarial learning whereas \method is only trained for a single epoch of adaptation.
-Further, \method also considerably outperforms \texttt{TENT} (by 3.88/4.19 mIoU).
-We do not find multi-scale evaluation to help in this setting.
+Further, \method also considerably outperforms \texttt{TENT} (by 4.0/4.3 points). \TODO{With DeepLabV2, \method obtains 39.2/45.5 mIoU/mIoU*, matching URMA (39.6/45.0).
+We note that this is without learning auxiliary decoders, and despite a much lower source performance (31.6/36.4), as we were unable to reproduce URMA's source performance (34.9/40.3).}